pinntech/flask-logex/README.md

 logex.add_exception(e)

-ApplicationError has been defined in flask_logex.exceptions and is handled for in the default exception handler.
+AppException has been defined in flask_logex.exceptions and is handled for in the default exception handler.
 Feel free to build upon and use those as a templates.
 ```